SandraHKannerberg/degree-project/README.md

 # Description

-The webshop allows you to place and complete an order, both as a guest or an inlogged user by checkout with Stripe </br>
+The webshop allows you to place and complete an order, both as a guest or an inlogged user by checkout with Stripe. </br>
 To mention some of the funcionality on the webpage: </br>

 - You can sign up as a user </br>